Fifth-sinco/V/README.md

 Python version rollbacked to 3.9 from 3.10 since 3.10 cannot be deployed by the developer on the host Raspberry Pi OS.

-*Warning: Any file inside in-progress modules are unstable and is under development and may cause malfunction.
-Features inside it will be added once it is fixed.
-All changes will be disclosed before deployment*
+**UPDATE 11-19-2022**

+All in progress code has been removed and is being tested on a different bot.
+All development code from that bot will be tranferred if it qualifies as a feature.

-By Sinco, 11-17-2022
+By Sinco, 11-19-2022